 All families pay a materials fee.
 However, for private pay and school district pay families, this is incorporated into their total fees.
 Families who are funded by their Regional Center pay the materials fee, which covers food, raffle prizes, and outing costs for both school year and summer programs.
 For adults, it pays for just the food costs.

 Why do you take public buses?
+(Summer Only)

 Can parents sit in or observe meetings?

 We receive requests from parents about this all the time.
 As much as we'd like to accommodate such requests, it would be disruptive to the students.
 We do video all sessions, except adult groups, and show snippets to families during the live parent support meetings that are held in the office.

 My child doesn't want to eat a meal.
 Can I send special food with him?

 We find that the vast majority of kids who attend our program are able to find something to consume.
 If your child has truly special needs regarding food and absolutely cannot eat in any sort of restaurant, then we would consider it with a doctor's note.
 However, we constantly have children who have restrictive food habits.
 One of the areas we work on is flexibility and being able to try new things.
 Of course, this includes foods.
 You may have tried, unsuccessfully and with frustration, to address this problem at home.
 Based upon our past experience, the majority of children either begin to try new foods or have a less intense negative emotional reaction when we offer them foods.
 This is something we can discuss further during the assessment process for your child.

 Our family keeps Kosher/Vegetarian.
 How will my child be able to eat?